Fiber internet x point activity: the core is contracting a line that fits your home and usage at a comfortable total cost

 A new fiber-internet contract is one of the biggest single cashbacks in points.
 Providers spend heavily on advertising to win each new subscriber, and part of that comes back as a performance reward to users who route through a point site.
 When you're getting a new line — moving, marriage, a new household — simply routing the application can aim for tens of thousands of yen in cashback.

 But choosing on cashback size alone can mean losing out via an expensive monthly plan or installation and cancellation fees.
-This guide organizes, as a judgment axis for not losing out, rough cashback for major fiber providers, what to look at when choosing a line, the pitfalls where rewards get rejected, and how to think about switching to make the most of "new-only" offers.
+This guide organizes, as a judgment axis for not losing out, how to choose by line type, rough cashback for major fiber providers, how to think about the "true total cost" including setup fees, monthly charges, and cancellation fees, pitfalls in claiming provider cashback, points where rewards get rejected, and how to think about switching to make the most of "new-only" offers.
 For phone bundle discounts, see the Phone Upgrade & MNP Guide; for a line you use outside too, the WiMAX Guide; and for combining with a budget SIM, the Budget SIM Comparison Guide.

 Rough Cashback for Major Fiber Providers